Building Restoration Project

 Several thousand dollars were raised during the “Save the Library” campaign in May and June, 2012.
 Also in spring 2012, the library was able to replace the building’s old and failing air conditioning system due to a generous grant from the First United Methodist Foundation.

-The current restoration campaign has raised more than $30,000 towards the goal of getting the library ready for its 100th birthday in 2017.
+The current restoration campaign has raised more than $30,000 towards the goal of getting the library ready for its 100th birthday.
 However, those funds are dwindling and there is still much restoration work to be done.
 In order to finish work on the portico, the library has had to dip into its savings.

 The Commerce Public Library needs the community's financial support now more than ever.
 All donations are tax deductible and will go directly toward making this historic building once again something our community can be proud of.